home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 To add Z-Wave JS to your installation, plug the Z-Wave stick into the device that runs Home Assistant.
 Then Go to Configuration >> Integrations in the UI.
 Click the "Add integration" button in the bottom right and from the list of integrations, select "Z-Wave JS" and follow the instructions shown.

 Note: A new network key is automatically generated for you.
 If this Z-Wave stick has already paired with secure devices, you need to enter the previously used network key.
+Make sure that you keep a backup of this key in a safe place.
+You will need to enter the same key to be able to access the securely paired devices.

 ## Advanced installation instructions